To report a missing person call 000 and ask for Police.

-The call-out process itself can take the Search PLO a long time.
-Also, at this early stage of a search, the PLOs will have very little information, some of which may be unreliable.
-For both these reasons you should not waste time requesting unnecessary details, but concentrate on times, transport arrangements and special equipment requirements.
-These are best written down immediately.
+The call-out process by the Search PLO takes time.
+At the early stage of a search PLOs may have very little information.
+Do not waste time requesting unnecessary details.
+Concentrate on packing, times, transport arrangements and special equipment requirements.
+These are best written down in a notebook.

 Often as little as two or three hours notice is given and if delays or difficulties have occurred you may not have sufficient time to reach the departure point.
 Search groups must leave at the designated time, so if you are unable to make the departure point, advise the PLO and wait for the next call-out.

 - Standby: A heads-up with basic information and no reply option (SMS and/or email)

 - Call-out: Contains more information and requests a response from available searchers.
 Messages are automated telephone, SMS, email.

 - Cancellation: Communicate by the SMS and email to the same recipients as the preceding Standby or Call-out messages.

 There are several media available for PLOs for sending Standby, Call-out or Cancellation messages:

 - Automated Telephony – A recorded voice message is made to the member’s home phone or, where the member does not have a landline, their mobile.

 - SMS – Requesting a response